niabrice/2130-5/README.md

 # 2130-5
-learning the terminal program for Gary's software
+Learning the terminal program for Gary's software.